AnetaBCN/Getting_and_Cleaning_Data_Course_Project/CODEBOOK.md

-#Code Book for the tidy dataset and R analysis script
+#Codebook for the tidy dataset and R analysis script

 ##Description of the project and dataset